shahincsejnu/k8s-cronjob-controller/README.md

       If from inside your project or from `fish`, `kubebuilder` is not found then first do `export PATH=$PATH:/usr/local/kubebuilder/bin`
 - scaffold out this new project
     - `kubebuilder init --domain tutorial.kubebuilder.io`: we'll use a domain of tutorial.kubebuilder.io, so all API groups will be <group>.tutorial.kubebuilder.io.
+- `kubebuilder create api --group batch --version v1 --kind CronJob`: To scaffold out a new Kind and corresponding controller, we can use kubebuilder create api.
+The first time we call this command for each group-version, it will create a directory for the new group-version.
+Each time we call the command with a different kind, it’ll add a corresponding new file.

-- Build Infrastructure:
+## Build Infrastructure

 - `go.mod`: A new Go module matching our project, with basic dependencies
 - `Makefile`: Make targets for building and deploying your controller
 - `PROJECT`: Kubebuilder metadata for scaffolding new components
 - `config/manager`: launch your controllers as pods in the cluster
 - `config/rbac`: permissions required to run your controllers under their own service account
 - Kubebuilder scaffolds out the basic entrypoint of our project: `main.go`

+# Intuitions

+- We run our `manager`, which in turn runs all of our controllers and webhooks.
+The manager is set up to run until it receives a graceful shutdown signal.